baredats/Bitcamp-II/README.md

-# Bitcamp-II
+# Bitcamp-II 2023
-2023-FreeCodeCamp Certification Projects
+FreeCodeCamp Certification Projects
 1. (New) Responsive Web Design
    * Survey Form	- Objective: Build an app that is functionally similar to https://survey-form.freecodecamp.rocks
    * Tribute Page	- Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks